zch5/zch5/README.md

 - 👋 Hi, I’m @zch5
 - 👀 I’m interested in enviromental economics, the spread of false information through digital means, and all things coding
 - 🏫 I’m currently studying computer science at the University of Pittsburgh
-- 🏗️ I work as a computer science intern in Digital Process Automation at United States Steel in Pittsburgh, PA
 - 📫 You can reach me at zach (dot) heistand26 (at) gmail.com
 - 🌐 Or visit my personal website at [http://pitt.edu/~zch5/](http://pitt.edu/~zch5/)
 - When I'm not coding, you'll probably find me playing soccer ⚽ or tennis 🎾, mountain biking 🚵‍♂️, hiking 🥾, or cooking 👨‍🍳.